Cartman's Mom Is Still a Dirty Slut: Production

-A call was even shown in a promo for the actual episode, where the angry viewer commented, via phone call: "Who the fuck do you think you guys are with Comedy Central and that fucking South Park?
-I mean, people have been waiting four fucking weeks to see who the fuck Cartman's father is, and all you guys can show us is Terrance and fucking Phillip?
-Fuck you guys!
-You guys fucking suck!
-Fuck you!"

 The outcome of "Cartman's Mom is Still a Dirty Slut" was revisited in the season fourteen episode, "200", where it is revealed that Liane is not a hermaphrodite and is not Cartman's father after all, as revealed by Cartman's hand puppet persona, Mitch Conner.
 In the following episode, "201", it is revealed that Cartman's actual father is Jack Tenorman, the father of his personal rival Scott Tenorman.

 Home media

 On April 27, 1999, "Cartman's Mom Is Still a Dirty Slut" was released on the "South Park: Volume 7" VHS tape, which also contained "Cartman's Mom is a Dirty Slut", in a third series of South Park home video releases.
 Volume 7 was sold along with Volume 8, which contained "Chickenlover" and "Ike's Wee Wee", and Volume 9, which contained "Conjoined Fetus Lady" and "The Mexican Staring Frog of Southern Sri Lanka".
 All 18 episodes of the second season, including "Cartman's Mom Is Still a Dirty Slut", were released on a DVD box set on June 3, 2003.